 Another way to prime the pump is to have the tank FULL of fluid, and standing off to the side of the hopper, rotate the hopper valve SLOWLY to the open position.
 As the valve is opened, you will hear air escaping followed by fluid, into the hopper itself.
 Close the valve as the fluid enters the hopper.
 This means the fluid in the tank has filled the pump cavity of the pump and flowed from the outlet of the pump to the remaining piping on the unit.

 ⚠ DANGER

-rotate the flowcontrol valve lever to the STOP position to halt the pump, and fluid flow without shutting off the hydraulic power source (customer supplied) Serious personal injurywill result.
+rotate the flow control valve lever to the STOP position to halt the pump, and fluid flow.